weavermarquez/agent-o-rama/dev/ui-data-ids.md

 # UI Data IDs

-This document describes the `data-id` attributes used in the Agent-o-Rama UI for testing and element identification.
+This document describes the `data-id` attributes used in the Agent-o-rama UI for testing and element identification.

 ## Agent Trace Display Panels